swarupsro/Penetration-Testing-2/Security/Network Security/Wireless Network Security.md

  - Regularly reviewing device logs and monitoring results for any suspicious activity.
  - Using authentication tools, such as two-factor authentication

-Best Security Settings for a Router 2019
+Security Settings for a Router
 ----------------------------------------

 Turn off WPS (WiFi Protected Setup)